ikmb/assembly-bacteria/README.md

 ## Overview

-This pipeline takes PE genomic reads, performs trimming using trim_galore,  assembles draft genomes using Spades and annotates the assembly using Prokka.
+This pipeline takes PE genomic reads, performs trimming using trim_galore,  assembles draft genomes using Spades and annotates the assembly using Dfast_core.

-In addition, reads will be mapped back to the genome sequence to obtain stats about mapping rate, insert size, duplication rates, etc.
+In addition, reads will (optionally) be mapped back to the genome sequence to obtain stats about mapping rate, insert size, duplication rates, etc.

 ## Running the pipeline